 Penobscot Narrows Bridge

-The highway curved along the Maine coast, passed through inlets one foot above sea level and crossed many bridges along the way.
+On the way to Castine, the highway curved along the Maine coast, passed through inlets one foot above sea level and crossed many bridges.
 One bridge is known as the Penobscot Narrows Bridge where a roadside pullout is accessible to capture the scene.
 A small cache is also located at this overlook.
-Despite all the tourists, I was able to grab it from the guard rail without being noticed.
+Despite all the tourists, I grabbed it from the guard rail without being noticed.
 Everyone was staring in awe at the bridge.

-In addition, the waterway here marks a historical event.
+In addition to the beautiful bridge, the waterway here marks a historical event.
 In 1779, the largest combined infantry-naval operation undertaken by the American colonists met with disaster.
 Two thousand colonials failed to capture Fort George at Castine.
-In addtion, the Americans burned or sank over 40 of their own vessels before they fled the site.
+The Americans burned or sank over 40 of their own vessels before they fled the site.

 Castine on the Maine Coast

 Reader’s Digest describes Castine as a place to “spend time sitting on the benches that overlook the town’s peaceful dock”.
-I thought this town would be just the right place to find a bowl of clam chowder or a lobster roll at a seafood shack on the harbor…maybe on the weekends or in the summer as most places were closed up.
+I thought this town would be just the right place for a bowl of clam chowder or a lobster roll at a seafood shack on the harbor.
+Unfortunately, this time of year most places were closed up.
 I don’t even think I took a picture!

 Holbrook Island Sanctuary

-We pressed on to Holbrook Island Sanctuary…wow, was it remote.
-I felt like I was at the Indian Conservation Area in Missouri again except I did find a picnic area and pit toilet.
-This may sound morbid, but anytime I arrive at such a remote place, I think of how easily a pshyco could dispose of my body.
+We pressed on to Holbrook Island Sanctuary.
+Wow, was it remote!
+I felt like I was at the Indian Conservation Area in Missouri again, except this time at least I found a pit toilet and a picnic area where the dogs ran around.
+This may sound morbid, but anytime I arrive at such a secluded place, I think of how easily a pshyco could dispose of my body.
 Or I could just as easily trip, fall, and never be found.

 Stonington on the Maine Coast

-Before reaching our final resting place, the Walmart in Ellsworth, we took a long drive to another harbor town on the Maine Coast called Stonington.
+After a short time at the Sanctuary, we took a long drive to another harbor town on the Maine Coast called Stonington.
 In the late 1800’s, Stonington was a bustling mining town where pink granite was extracted from the quarries and used in several structures along the East Coast.
 Currently, Stonington is geared toward the sea as evidenced by the fishing boats, lobster traps, and canneries lining the harbor, as well as, the fish smell wafting through the brisk air.
 I’m certain I could have found a fresh fish dinner here.
-Tomorrow I’m spending the day at Mount Desert Island in Acadia National Park.
+Instead, I headed toward my final resting place for the evening, the Walmart in Ellsworth.
+I’m excited for tomorrow as I will be spending the day at Mount Desert Island in Acadia National Park.
 ETB